-We have enhanced our financial position and strengthened our balance sheet with proceeds from the sale of certain non-core business assets, which, together with net proceeds from our equity offerings in 2016 and early 2017 as well as liquidity under our Revolving Credit Facility, allow us to strategically focus on our core well intervention and robotics businesses.
-Since 2009, we have generated approximately \$1.5 billion in pre-tax proceeds from asset sale transactions.
-These dispositions primarily include approximately \$55 million from the sale of individual oil and gas properties, over \$500 million from the sale of our stockholdings in Cal Dive International Inc., \$25 million from the sale of our former reservoir consulting business, approximately \$238 million from the sale of our two remaining pipelay vessels, the Caesar and the Express, and \$624 million from the sale of ERT.
+We have enhanced our financial position and strengthened our balance sheet with proceeds from the sale of certain non-core business assets, which, together with net proceeds from our equity offerings in 2016 and early 2017 as well as liquidity under our Revolving Credit Facility, has allowed us to strategically focus on our core well intervention and robotics businesses.
+Our non-core business asset dispositions since 2009 primarily included the sale of individual oil and gas properties and former reservoir consulting business in 2009, the sale of our stockholdings in Cal Dive International, Inc. in 2009, the sale of ERT in 2013, and the disposition of our subsea construction business, including the sale in 2013 of the Caesar and Express pipelay vessels and the sale in 2014 of the spoolbase facility located in Ingleside, Texas.

-Our business activities in 2016 included the following:
+Our business activities in 2017 included the following: